-Carnegie Hall Galleries - You'll find not one, but three galleries with rotating bi-monthly exhibits at historic Carnegie Hall on Church Street in Lewisburg.
+CARNEGIE HALL GALLERIES.
+You'll find not one, but three galleries with rotating bi-monthly exhibits at historic Carnegie Hall on Church Street in Lewisburg.
 Paintings and photographs are often on display and for sale.
 Purchasing these distinctive works means supporting Carnegie’s mission to cultivate appreciation for creativity and the arts.
-304-645-7917

-Alderson Artisan Gallery - The Alderson Artisan Gallery at 100 Riverview Road in Alderson offers stained glass, fiber art, hooked rugs, jewelry, pottery, furniture and many other treasures.
+ALDERSON ARTISANS GALLERY.
+The Alderson Artisan Gallery at 100 Riverview Road in Alderson offers stained glass, fiber art, hooked rugs, jewelry, pottery, furniture and many other treasures.
 The selections are unusual, eclectic and affordable.
 The Gallery is a nonprofit artisan co-op, and its mission is to bring art to the community, exhibiting work by both local and regional artists.
-304-445-7952

 Located at the end of the row, Virtu is a light-filled studio gallery featuring hand-blown glass, gold-wrapped gems, whimsical paintings and carvings.
 Susan Thomas is the resident goldsmith, while her husband, Alex Brand, is a talented glass artisan.
 You’ll likely find one of them in the gallery, sharing their stories and works with visitors.
 Be sure to check in for one of Alex's glass blowing demonstrations, Tuesday through Saturday at 2pm.

-WV Fine Artisans’ Gallery - On Washington Street in downtown Lewisburg, 30-plus local and regional artists have joined forces in one central location to display and sell their work.
-A large bright space, you’ll find original works from pottery, paintings and sculpture to wood carvings, metal work and up-cycled pieces.
+WV FINE ARTISANS GALLERY.
+On Washington Street in downtown Lewisburg, 30-plus local and regional artists have joined forces in one central location.
+Works from every stripe and locus of Appalachian craft including wood carvings and metalwork, paintings and pottery, jewelry and fiber arts.
 On most days, you can watch one of the artisans at work with others on hand to share their love for the arts and creative process.